 - having systems, procedures and controls in place to ensure that it manages the risk of becoming involved in financing or supporting terrorist activity, money laundering, or breaching sanctions

 - for the highest risk transactions, checking that those the British Council funds or works with are not on any financial sanctions lists, lists of proscribed terrorist groups or persons, or other regulatory compliance lists, and assessing the risks if they are

 - meeting its obligations to report to external authorities.

-We require all those receiving British Council funds to act in accordance with this policy to ensure that our funds and assets are not used to finance or support terrorist activity or to launder money.
+We require all those receiving British Council funds to act in accordance with this policy to ensure that our funds and assets are not used to finance or support terrorist activity or in breach of sanctions.